theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 - Trigger a Puppet/Salt/Chef run

 ## 1.1 Components
-TODO: SPDC ports
-TODO: Plugin renames

 The whole remote execution system is pluggable, making it easy to add more providers of communication later.
 Therefore it's split into several components that must be installed on Foreman and the Smart Proxy.

-Due to various reasons, dynflow was separated from smart-proxy into a standalone service called smart_proxy_dynflow_core.
+Due to various reasons, dynflow was separated from Smart Proxy into a standalone service called smart_proxy_dynflow_core.
 Most of the gems originally required for remote execution also followed this example and were split into regular and -core part.
 The original gems are usually either Foreman or Smart Proxy plugins, the -core parts